 - Benign tumors

-How does Microscopic Voice Surgery Work?
+Microscopic Voice Surgery With a laryngoscope

 Microscopic voice surgery is performed with a laryngoscope.
 This is a cylindrical tubing device that is placed in the patient’s mouth and directed to the vocal cords.
 An operating microscope is used to greatly magnify the vocal folds, allowing the doctor to visually examine the area while operating on it.
 Tiny instruments are inserted through the laryngoscope and used to perform the procedure, and no incisions are needed.
 With this, the majority of microscopic voice surgery procedures are performed on an outpatient basis at Plano, TX and our other locations.
 Patients also benefit from a faster recovery and superior voice quality as compared to traditional laryngeal surgery.